core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 This specification establishes the "CoAP Pubsub topic-configuration Parameters" IANA subregistry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

-The registration policy is either "Private Use", "Standards Action with Expert Review", or "Specification Required" or "Expert Review" per {{RFC8126}}.
+The registration policy is either "Private Use", "Standards Action with Expert Review", or "Specification Required" or "Expert Review" per {{BCP26}}.
 "Expert Review" guidelines are provided in {{review}}.

-All assignments according to "Standards Action with Expert Review" are made on a "Standards Action" basis per Section 4.9 of {{RFC8126}} with "Expert Review" additionally required per Section 4.5 of {{RFC8126}}.
-The procedure for early IANA allocation of "standards track code points" defined in {{RFC7120}} also applies.
+All assignments according to "Standards Action with Expert Review" are made on a "Standards Action" basis per {{Section 4.9 of RFC8126@BCP26}} with "Expert Review" additionally required per {{Section 4.5 of RFC8126@BCP26}}.
+The procedure for early IANA allocation of "standards track code points" defined in {{BCP100}} also applies.
 When such a procedure is used, IANA will ask the designated expert(s) to approve the early allocation before registration.
-In addition, working group chairs are encouraged to consult the expert(s) early during the process outlined in Section 3.1 of {{RFC7120}}.
+In addition, working group chairs are encouraged to consult the expert(s) early during the process outlined in {{Section 3.1 of RFC7120@BCP100}}.

 The columns of this registry are:

 * Name: This is a descriptive name that enables easier reference to the item.
 The name MUST be unique.
 It is not used in the encoding.

 * CBOR Key: This is the value used as the CBOR key of the item.
 These values MUST be unique.
 The value can be a positive integer, a negative integer, or a text string.
-Different ranges of values use different registration policies {{RFC8126}}.
+Different ranges of values use different registration policies {{BCP26}}.
 Integer values from -256 to 255 as well as text strings of length 1 are designated as "Standards Action With Expert Review".
 Integer values from -65536 to -257 and from 256 to 65535, as well as text strings of length 2 are designated as "Specification Required".
 Integer values greater than 65535 as well as text strings of length greater than 2 are designated as "Expert Review".
 Integer values less than -65536 are marked as "Private Use".

 * CBOR Type: This contains the CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.